Menu

 What do I bring?

-If someone wants to come in and be camp mother/father who sorts the dinners/ lunches/breakfasts for the team so they can not worry about it them, that would be fabulous, and we would coordinate a communal food menu.
+If someone wants to come in and be camp mother/father who sorts the dinners/ lunches/breakfasts for the team so they can not worry about it then, that would be fabulous, and we would coordinate a communal food menu.

-So please book your leave with work now and register asap to secure your place on what will be another very fun and rewarding trip.
+So please book your leave with work now and register asap to secure your place on what will be another very fun and rewarding trip. it is also school holidays so kids are welcome if you need to look after them anyway.

-There will be a zoom briefing session on Tuesday 25th March at 8pm, if you can't make it please let Dave Rider know before hand.
+There will be a zoom briefing session on Tuesday 24th June at 7.30pm, if you can't make it please let Dave Rider know before hand.

 REGISTER NOW

-• 24 Apr 2025
+• 6 Sep 2025

-• 13
+• 6

 Register